BEST MULTIVITAMINS FOR NIGHT SHIFT WORKERS

 I've tried numerous dietary supplements, including Abs, Cran Uti, Circulan, and Memo Plus gold.
 According to the commercials, each product has its own miraculous claim.
 Some supplements are beneficial, while others are ineffective.
 The idea is that supplements are used if you lack these minerals - but if you have the proper supply in your body, then there should be no need for them.

-The point is that even if you take all the supplements in the world, nothing beats eating right, getting enough sleep, drinking plenty of water, controlling vices, and exercising regularly, in my opinion.
+The point is that even if you take all the supplements in the world, nothing beats eating right, getting enough sleep, drinking plenty of water, controlling vices, and exercising regularly.
+However, these vitamins can indeed help as per the doctors that I have talked to.

-Hope this helps you have some insight to multivitamins.
+Hope this helps you have some insight into multivitamins.